 A play on the lyrics to “One Less Bell to Answer,” written by Burt Bacharach and Hal David, about the difficulty of recovering after a breakup.
 It was a hit for The 5th Dimension in 1970.
 Sample lyrics: “One less bell to answer/One less egg to fry/One less man to pick up after/I should be happy/But all I do is cry.”

 Starring John Hurt as Mrs. Hargrove.

-John Hurt is a British actor known for his roles in such films as The Elephant Man, in which he played title character John Merrick, and Alien, in which he played the victim in the famous “chest-burster” scene.
+John Hurt (1940-2017) was a British actor known for his roles in such films as The Elephant Man, in which he played title character John Merrick, and Alien, in which he played the victim in the famous “chest-burster” scene.

-This is nothing a little Centrum Silver wouldn’t take care of.
+This is nothing that a little Centrum Silver wouldn’t take care of.